-On Monday January 16th, the German News website Spiegel claimed that Veganz, the German based vegan supermarket chain, had filed for bankruptcy.
-The article stated that the supermarket chain, "which completely forgoes animal products, has failed.”
+German News website Spiegel claimed that Veganz, the Germany-based vegan supermarket chain, had filed for bankruptcy earlier this month.

-"Whoever has put this bullsh*t out to the World would certainly NOT win a prize for good journalism.”
+"Whoever has put this bullsh*t out to the world would certainly NOT win a prize for good journalism," Veganz added.

 Since you're here...